Frequently Asked Questions for MTTC Testing

 I have been teaching for more than 12 years!
 I do not want an additional endorsement.
 Why am I required to take tests?

-Veteran teachers, who hold a valid Michigan teaching certificate issued before 1992, may also be required to take MTTC tests to satisfy "highly qualified teacher" requirements of the U.S. Congress' No Child Left Behind legislation.
+Veteran teachers, who hold a valid Michigan teaching certificate issued before 1992, may also be required to take MTTC tests to satisfy "highly qualified teacher" requirements.

 Generally speaking, Michigan's veteran teachers may demonstrate that they are "highly qualified" in a subject-area if they hold an endorsement for that subject-area based on an academic major, or if they hold an endorsement based on an academic minor AND pass the MTTC test appropriate for the subject-area.
 For example, a teacher holding a secondary certificate with an English endorsement, based on a minor, would take the English MTTC test.

-In general, a teacher with an elementary certificate, and teaching in grades K-5 ONLY, does not take the Elementary Education MTTC test for NCLB purposes.
+In general, a teacher with an elementary certificate, and teaching in grades K-5 ONLY, does not take the Elementary Education MTTC test for highly qualified purposes.
 However, for specific information, veteran teachers should contact their district, school, or intermediate school district certification or human resource office.
-Alternatively, a veteran teacher may contact the Teacher Certification Unit of the Michigan Department of Education Office of Professional Preparation Services.
+Alternatively, a veteran teacher may contact the Professional Educator Certification and Services Unit of the Michigan Department of Education Office of Educator Excellence.

 I need my Michigan Test for Teacher Certification results for another state.
 That state also wants confirmation that I passed the MTTC tests and that MTTC tests are required for teacher certification in Michigan.
 How do I get this information?

 The Michigan Department of Education will not send or communicate MTTC results to anyone.
-Examinees receive written official reports from Evaluations Systems group of Pearson, formerly known as National Evaluation Systems, Inc., (NES).
+Examinees receive written official reports from Evaluations Systems group of Pearson.
 Those reports contain a printed statement recording whether or not an examinee has passed one or more MTTC tests.
 If the state does not accept this official report from you, then you may request an additional score report be sent to a certification official in the state that is reviewing your application for teacher certification.

 NOTE: ILLINOIS ISBE 73-99 (Confirmation of State Certification Tests Taken) forms required for the Illinois State Board of Education Certification Office are to be executed ONLY by the applicant's Michigan college or university and submitted to the Illinois State Board of Education along with the applicant's original score report.
 (Do NOT send the ISBE 73-99 form to the Michigan Department of Education.)